-There are more than 100 autoimmune diseases, including conditions such as celiac disease, type 1 diabetes, and psoriasis.
+There are over 100 autoimmune conditions, including celiac disease, type 1 diabetes, and psoriasis.
 These occur when the immune system mistakenly attacks parts of the human body.

 This article provides a list of autoimmune diseases and their symptoms.